gordonhart/kinetic.reviews/_posts/2022-09-06-gorillas-in-the-mist-a-review.md

 ---
 layout: post
-title: _Gorillas in the Mist_: A Review
+title: "Gorillas in the Mist: A Review"
-author: Madeline Zimmerman
+author: "Madeline Zimmerman"
 categories: literature
 ---